-Unit III Skills Exam October 22nd
+Unit III Skills Exam October 28th

-Unit IV: Wheel Alignment Diagnosis, Adjustment, and Repair - October 26th -- November 12th the following terms in vour own words, turn in on the due date, and actively participate in all assigned projects, other written and in-class assignments will be assigned throughout the unit, even on-line.
+Unit IV: Wheel Alignment Diagnosis, Adjustment, and Repair - October 31st -- November 18th

+Unit III assignment: Read Chapters 124, 125 in the text.
+Define the following terms in your own words, turn in on the due date, and actively participate in all assigned projects. , other written and inclass assignments will be assigned throughout the unit, maybe even on-line.

 Terms: